 In 1903 St Silas’ church was built on Ivydale Road.
 A century later the church was demolished owing to subsidence caused by clay heave and it was replaced by the present parish church of St Antony with St Silas.

 The Newlands Tavern was rebuilt by Truman’s brewery in the mid-1930s.
 A V1 bomb hit the adjoining row of shops in the afternoon of 1 July 1944, killing 17 people.
 All the shops were destroyed or damaged beyond repair, and were afterwards replaced by flats.

 Bredinghurst House became a residence for children with learning difficulties in 1947, and subsequently became Bredinghurst school.
 The school moved to new premises on the western side of the site in 2011, and was renamed Newlands Academy.

-The original buildings on the Bredinghurst site will soon be replaced by overspill classrooms for Ivydale school.
+The original buildings on the Bredinghurst site have been replaced by overspill classrooms for Ivydale school.

 Elisabeth Frink’s sculpture Eagle on a Pedestal (1965) stands outside Newlands Academy.